Breaking News

 GENERAL ASPECTS OF DISEASE

 The word disease comes from two words Dis- no, Ease- comfort.
-So the term “Disease” literally means “without case” (uneasiness).
+So the term “Disease” literally means “without Ease” (uneasiness or, uncomfort).

-Disease can be defined as a condition of body of some part or organ of the body in which the functions are disturbed or deranged.
+The disease can be defined as a condition of the body of some part or organ of the body in which the functions are disturbed or deranged.

 Causes of disease